equinor/ert/docs/reference/configuration/keywords.rst

         REFCASE_SIMULATED
-                In this case the historical values are based on the simulated values from the refcase, this is mostly relevant when a you want compare with another case which serves as 'the truth'.
+                In this case the historical values are based on the simulated values from the refcase, this is mostly relevant when you want compare with another case which serves as 'the truth'.

         When setting HISTORY_SOURCE to either REFCASE_SIMULATED or REFCASE_HISTORY you